 All of the products tested are well-known and should do well in this test.
-While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why any vendor being tested should do poorly.
+While we do 'create' threats by using publicly available free hacking tools, we do not write unique malware so there is no technical reason why any vendor being tested should do poorly.

-Consequently, it's not a shock to see all products handle the public threats very effectively.
+Consequently, it is not a shock to see all products handle the public threats very effectively.
 Even the weaker products protected the target systems in the vast majority of cases.
-Targeted attacks were handled perfectly by most; mainly well by Bitdefender; but Webroot missed attacks more than it stopped.
+Targeted attacks were also handled well by all.